Palestinian abstract art: Steve Sabella

 Sabella (b.
 1975, Palestine), unlike Boulatta, uses the medium of abstract photography rather than paintings.
-He is an active member of the Islamic art community with many solo exhibits of his work around the world.
+He work is an active member of the Islamic art community with many solo exhibits of his work around the world.
 Sabella's work centers around the common theme of exile and homeland, as he grew up in Jerusalem during the Israeli occupation.
 His usage of photography holds meaning as he believes it transcends walls where he finds "freedom between the rocks and the sky", commenting on his consistent theme of nature within his work.
 Sabella believes that the natural world can transcend language and oppression, and can give people a window to look into a place that they don’t initially relate to due to their own personal journey.